 After the allocation for the basic benefits, the remainder of the employer's 14% contribution is allocated to providing health care benefits.
-At June 30, 2004 (the latest information available), the allocation rate is 4.91%.
+At June 30, 2005, the allocation rate is 3.43%.
 In addition, SERS levies a surcharge to fund health care benefits equal to 14% of the difference between a minimum pay and the member's pay, pro-rated for partial service credit.
-For fiscal 2004, the minimum pay has been established as \$24,500.
+For fiscal 2005, the minimum pay has been established as \$27,400.
 The surcharge, added to the unallocated portion of the 14% employer contribution rate, provides for maintenance of the asset target level for the health care fund.